FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 However, the reality is that real estate wholesalers act like traditional middlemen operating in a capitalistic economy.
 But, instead of selling or marketing widgets, wholesalers market and sell their right to buy a property to another buyer – who is often another real estate professional who intends to renovate or update the property to sell to a retail buyer.

-And when compared to a typical flipper strategy, wholesaling is considered less risky because of the reduced potential for unexpected delays often caused by construction or permitting issues.
+When compared to a typical flipper strategy, wholesaling is considered less risky because of the reduced potential for unexpected delays often caused by construction or permitting issues.

 All investors must approach the wholesaling sector of the real estate business with prudence, transparency, and due diligence to ensure they do not violate existing Virginia law.
 Staying within Virginia law, wholesalers will find various lucrative wholesaling opportunities.